My Simple Night Routine for a Productive Day

 Drink a cup of peppermint tea and go over tomorrow’s schedule.
 I used to have a hard time falling asleep at night, so I try to stop eating my 8pm and avoid drinking lots of water after 10.
 To signal to my brain that the night is winding down, I’ll have a cup of peppermint tea, and go over the next day’s schedule.
 I’m a big fan of time-blocking, so I make sure the next day has flow to it, and that I can get everything done in the allotted time.

 Tidy up the house and prep the dogs’ breakfast for tomorrow.
-Clearing any visible clutter, cleaning countertops, and putting things away sets the scene for a more peaceful tomorrow, so I make a point to do this every evening.
+Clearing any visible clutter, cleaning countertops, and putting things away sets the tone for a more peaceful tomorrow, so I make a point to do this every evening.
 Tidying nightly also prevents things from piling up, which cuts down my cleaning time throughout the week.
 My dogs eat a homemade breakfast, so I prep that the night before since they’re not the most patient in the mornings.

 Shower.
 I need to shower nightly in order to feel clean and cozy; it’s my way of mentally washing off the day, too.
 Sometimes I’ll add lavender essential oil to the corner of the shower or keep my bathroom diffuser on.

 Complete my night skincare routine and brush my teeth.
-This is my biggest form of self-care; you can view my full morning skincare routine here.
+This is my biggest form of self-care; you can view my full skincare routine here.

-Lights out by 12:30.
+Lights out by 11:30.
 Falling asleep has gotten much easier once I started sticking to a routine, and I’m grateful that I don’t toss and turn like I used to.
-To stick to my routine, I turn my lights out by 12:30, and tend to fall asleep shortly thereafter.
+To stick to my routine, I turn my lights out by 11:30, and tend to fall asleep shortly thereafter.